From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Corack algebras

+where $\pi_1,\pi_2\colon Q^2\to Q$ are the projection morphisms.
+Then $Q$ is a rack scheme called a \emph{permutation rack scheme}.
+If $Q$ is nonempty and $\phi=\id_Q$, then we recover Example \ref{ex:triv-1}. \end{ex}

-\subsection{Corack algebras}
+\section{Corack algebras}

-Examples \ref{ex:conj} and \ref{ex:OLn} suggest that in order to understand the coordinate ring of an affine algebraic rack $Q$, we have to study the pullbacks of the algebraic rack morphisms $\tr$, $\tr\inv$, and $e$.
-To that end, we introduce \emph{(commutative) corack algebras}, which are to affine algebraic racks as Hopf algebras are to affine algebraic groups (see Proposition \ref{prop:aff-racks}).
-Corack algebras are an important tool for studying affine algebraic racks and, indeed, proving Theorem \ref{thm:main}.
+Examples \ref{ex:conj} and \ref{ex:OLn} suggest that in order to understand the coordinate algebra $A$ of an affine algebraic rack $Q=\Spec(A)$, we have to study the pullbacks of the algebraic rack morphisms $\tr$, $\tr\inv$, and $e$.
+To that end, this section introduces \emph{(commutative) corack algebras}, which are to affine algebraic racks as commutative Hopf algebras are to affine algebraic groups (see Proposition \ref{prop:aff-racks}).
+Accordingly, corack algebras allow us to both state and prove Theorem \ref{thm:main}.

 Just as cogroup objects in cocartesian monoidal categories are formally dual to group objects in cartesian monoidal categories, we can also define a formal dual of pointed rack objects.

 \begin{definition} Let $\C$ be a cocartesian monoidal category.
 A \emph{copointed corack object} or \emph{internal copointed corack} in $\C$ is a pointed rack object in the opposite category $\C\op$. \end{definition}